sdebacker/TypiCMS/readme.md

 ## Facades

-Five modules have their own Facade: News, Events, Projects, Places and Menus Into your views, you can for example call ```News::latest(3)``` to get the three lastest news.
+Five modules have their own Facade: News, Events, Projects, Places and Menus.

+In your views, you can call for example ```News::latest(3)``` to get the three latest news.
 Check available methods in each module's repository.

 ## Roadmap